kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 image: bifidel_GPvsNN
 category: [bayesian, regression, multi-fidelity]
 mathjax: true
-summary: Experiment with the Bi-fidelity Bayesian method on a toy model using Neural Network Ensemble (bagging and random prior) and compare it with Gaussian Process
+summary: Experiment with the Bi-fidelity method on a toy model using (Bayesian) Bootstrap aggregating Neural Network and compare it with Gaussian Process
 ---

+# Problem statement
 The cost of acquiring enough **high-fidelity (HF)** data from the simulations or experiments can be daunting.
 When much cheaper but less accurate **low-fidelity (LF)** data is available, multi-fidelity modeling <sup>[1](https://mlatcl.github.io/mlphysical/lectures/05-02-multifidelity.html)/<sup> methods augment the limited **HF** data with cheaply-obtained **LF** approximations.

 The Bayesian paradigm provides a coherent approach for specifying sophisticated hierarchical models: The **HF** data (*evidence*) update the *posterior* (our target) model conditioned on the *prior* model (*belief*) that is constructed from **LF** data.
+In this post, we demonstrate Bi-fidelity modeling performance on a toy model using Bayesian Neural-Network ensemble and compare it with the Gaussian Process.

 # 1. Toy Model